FartyPants/Playground/README.md

 ## Tip:
-Try my new extension called Twinbook [https://github.com/FartyPants/Twinbook](https://github.com/FartyPants/Twinbook) It's sort of based on Playground with a less stuff - but it clevery combines notebookk and chat, you may find it very appealing. (or not)
+Try my new extension called Twinbook [https://github.com/FartyPants/Twinbook](https://github.com/FartyPants/Twinbook) It's sort of based on Playground with a less stuff - but it clevery combines notebook and chat, you may find it very appealing. (or not)

 ![image](https://github.com/FartyPants/Playground/assets/23346289/26f6adb9-4b32-4a86-8493-7e47ef0b11b2)